Is your Toyota brake feeling soft and weak? Learn how to fix the problem by checking the fluid level of your brakes and adding brake fluid if needed.

 - Locate the brake fluid reservoir in the engine bay, driver’s side.

 - Notice the level markings on the brake fluid container, and check to see if your brake fluid level is below the MIN marking.
 If the brake fluid level is below the MIN mark, continue to the next step.

 - Use a clean cloth to clean the top of the reservoir.
 Note the recommended brake fluid type.
-In the following example, you can see that this Toyota requires DOT3 brake fluid as seen on top of the cap.
+The following example shows that this Toyota requires DOT3 brake fluid as seen on top of the cap.

 - Remove the cap.
-You will have to lift the cap or turn it counter-clockwise to remove it.
+You will have to lift or turn the cap counter-clockwise to remove it.